yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 - SpecialK’s HDR with [Perceptual Boost disabled](https://github.com/yuzu-emu/yuzu-emu.github.io/blob/hugo/site/content/entry/yuzu-progress-report-may-2023/specialk.jxr).
 - SpecialK’s HDR with [Perceptual Boost enabled](https://github.com/yuzu-emu/yuzu-emu.github.io/blob/hugo/site/content/entry/yuzu-progress-report-may-2023/specialkpb.jxr).

-Keep in mind Special K needs to be tuned to the capabilities of the display, and my humble 350 nits of top brightness Gigabyte G27Q is a disservice to what this change can make on actually good HDR displays.
+Keep in mind, Special K needs to be tuned to the capabilities of the display, and my humble 350 nit Gigabyte G27Q is a disservice to what this change can do on actually good HDR displays.
 Expect better results if you have an OLED, or a display with dimming zones and a higher peak brightness.

-Now, on the disappointing news, the RTX 4060 Ti.
+Now, on to the disappointing news: the RTX 4060 Ti.

 We don’t understand what kind of decisions NVIDIA took when deciding the Ada Lovelace GeForce product stack, but it has been nothing but mistakes.
 The RTX 4060 Ti 8GB with only a 128-bit wide memory bus and GDDR6 VRAM is a serious downgrade for emulation when compared to its predecessor, the 256-bit wide equipped RTX 3060 Ti.
 You will be getting slower performance in Switch emulation if you get the newer product.
 We have no choice but to advise users to stick to Ampere products if possible, or aim higher in the product stack if you have to get a 4000 series card for some reason (DLSS3 or AV1 encoding), which is clearly what NVIDIA is aiming for.

-The argument in favour of Ada is the increased cache size, which RDNA2 confirmed in the past helps with performance substantially, but it also has a silent warning no review mentions: if you saturate the cache, you’re left with the performance of a 128-bit wide card, and it’s very easy to saturate the cache when using the resolution scaler–just 2X is enough to tank performance.
+The argument in favour of Ada is the increased cache size, which RDNA2 confirmed in the past helps with performance substantially, but it also has a silent warning no review mentions: if you saturate the cache, you’re left with the performance of a 128-bit wide card, and it’s very easy to saturate the cache when using the resolution scaler — just 2X is enough to tank performance.

 Spending 400 USD on a card that has terrible performance outside of 1X scaling is, in our opinion, a terrible investment, and should be avoided entirely.
 We hope the 16GB version at least comes equipped with GDDR6X VRAM, which would increase the available bandwidth and provide an actual improvement in performance for this kind of workload.

 ### AMD

-AMD has shown steady progress with each new driver release, and thanks to this the experience on yuzu is in very good shape for Radeon owners, besides some documented hardware limitations causing graphical issues we mentioned [in the past](https://yuzu-emu.org/entry/yuzu-progress-report-apr-2023/#amd-delivering-on-their-promises).
+AMD has shown steady progress with each new driver release and, thanks to this, the experience on yuzu is in very good shape for Radeon owners, besides some documented hardware limitations causing graphical issues we've mentioned [in the past](https://yuzu-emu.org/entry/yuzu-progress-report-apr-2023/#amd-delivering-on-their-promises).

-The only main exception is a rendering issue affecting `Tears of the Kingdom`, which only happens with RDNA3 hardware, the RX 7000 series.
+The main exception is a rendering issue affecting `Tears of the Kingdom`, which only happens with RDNA3 hardware, the RX 7000 series.

 {{< single-title-imgs
-    "Both RX 7900 and RX 7600 series are affected.
+    "Both the RX 7900 and RX 7600 series are affected.
 (The Legend of Zelda: Tears of the Kingdom)" "./rdna1.png"
     "./rdna2.png"
     "./rdna3.png"